spectrocloud/librarium/packages/docs/content/04-clusters.md

 A new VPC Network is created together with all the network infrastructure components like Cloud NAT and a Cloud Router.
 Firewall rules are created to protect all the API endpoints.

 API server endpoint is exposed through a Global Load Balancer.
-Applications running with the cluster use a Regional Load Balancer to expose the loadbalancer services.
+Applications running with the cluster use a Regional Load Balancer to expose the load-balancer services.

 ![gcp_cluster_architecture.png](gcp_cluster_architecture.png)